Security Cameras: Bridging the Gap Between Physical Security and Cybersecurity

 Traditionally, physical security has been about safeguarding the building and property while cybersecurity is about protecting data, systems, and networks.
-As the World we live in becomes increasingly more digitized, physical security and cybersecurity have become even more closely intertwined.
+As more aspects of our daily experience become digitized, physical security and cybersecurity have become even more closely intertwined.
 A digital camera system can be a powerful tool for both physical security and cybersecurity now that all our data lives in the cloud.
 Here are some ways to build a complete security system that includes both physical cameras and cyber protection for your business.

-Physical security, while viewed as the first line of defense for many in the protection of people, corporate assets, information, products and property from physical danger, theft and security breaches, is also one of the final frontiers in the security realm that is ripe for disruption.
+Physical security is often regarded as the first line of defense for many in the protection of people, corporate assets, information, products and property from physical danger, theft and security breaches.
+It has become one of the final frontiers in the security realm that is ripe for disruption.

 Physical security has embraced APIs, and this is good for the security team.
 The days of writing SQL scripts to pull data are gone and so are the countless manual hours spent combing through documents as you attempt to triage an event to create a timeline.
 Now, APIs can pull data in minutes across all products to provide flexibility for both in-house teams and commercial off the shelf (COTS) products.

 Security cameras are becoming increasingly prevalent in every industry with companies of all sizes, in all sectors, deploying cameras to achieve greater visibility and intelligence around their people, processes and technologies.
 Meanwhile, the pandemic has catapulted industry leaders to make investments in technology around automation and machine learning.

 Imagine an intruder detection system that uses a variety of elements like facial recognition, AI scanning and advanced analytics to detect an unauthorized and potentially dangerous individual on campus.